IA-MAI/SCVC/README.md

 C++ implementation of the paper: [Efficient Single Correspondence Voting for Point Cloud Registration](https://doi.org/10.1109/TIP.2024.3374120)

+## Updates and TODOs:
+- [x] test the code
+- [x] fix cmake and remove relative paths
+- [x] adding user input arguments
+- [x] clean
+- [ ] fix linux veriosn
+- [ ] update to use recent c++
+- [ ] add simple example:
+  - input 2 3d objects
+  - output: registered object + displacement/deformation field

 ## Introduction
-We are actively updating the code and will open source the paper's code after the article is officially released.
+What the code does?

 ## Build

-1.Before compiling, make sure CMake and VS are available.
+1. Before compiling, make sure CMake and VS are available.
+One can use Visual studio community edition and VS Code with Cmake extenstion

-2.The available process is to directly use CMake to generate the sln of vs, and then use vs to compile the code.
+2. The available process is to directly use CMake to generate the sln of vs, and then use vs to compile the code.
 The code relies on three open source libraries: Eigen, FLANN, and ICP_Princeton, which we have added to the source code.

-3.Set the path parameters in the main function according to the path of the registration data.
+3. Set the path parameters in the main function according to the path of the registration data.
+The datasets links are provided in the next steps

-Code has been tested with  Win11, VS2019, CMake 3.24, and OpenMP.
+The Code has been tested with  Win11, VS2022, CMake 3.24, and OpenMP.

 ## Datasets download